electric-sql/pglite/README.md

 ```
 And follow the instructions to create an appropriate changeset.
 Please ensure any contributions that touch code are accompanied by a changeset.

+### Building all with Docker

+You can also build the PGlite from scratch by just issuing a docker build command:

+`$ docker build -f buildall.dockerfile -t pglitedocker .`

+This will build an image containing both the wasm and typescript parts of pglite.

+You can then use this image, for example, to run the tests:

+`$ docker run pglitedocker bash -c "cd /workspace/packages/pglite && pnpm test"`

 ## Acknowledgments

 PGlite builds on the work of [Stas Kelvich](https://github.com/kelvich) of [Neon](https://neon.tech) in this [Postgres fork](https://github.com/electric-sql/postgres-wasm).